 We run exciting holiday camps and courses each Summer at Queen’s.

-In 2021, our summer@Queen’s courses proved extremely popular, and included Master Classes in Performing Arts, Creative Writing, Adventure Activities and Sports.
+In 2022, our summer@Queen’s courses proved extremely popular, and included Master Classes in Arts, Cookery, Adventure Activities and Sports.

 Ultimate Activity Camps ran their fun, safe and engaging holiday programmes here in 2021 during the Easter and Summer holidays.
 They work with some of the best independent schools in the country and have a strong reputation for quality holiday programmes.
 Established by a team with over 25 years’ experience of running high quality Ofsted-accredited holiday camps, children aged 4-14 years have the chance to try over 40 exciting sports, games and creative activities each week.
 Their activities will be delivered by engaging, enthusiastic and energetic staff who will instruct and encourage every child to try new activities and make new friends – and naturally have lots of fun!